IAMXID/did-method-iamx/NFT_IDENTITY_CIP.md

 The type of the Verification is **JsonWebSignature2020**.

-If more then one proof exists, every new proof is a signature of the first proof value of the previous proof.
-Herby the proofs the different proofs add are linked via consecutive signatures and can be evaluated in that order.
+If more then one proof exists, every new proof is a signature of the previous proof.
+Herby the different proofs are linked via consecutive signatures and can be verified in that order.

 The **verificationMethod** is a DID.
 [Example NFT Identity Credential](IAMX_NFT_Identity_Credential_example.json)